skublin/PyHero/README.md

 * eggPy.one **v0.1** (15.05): first working release, only Menu with graphic and basic user interface
 * eggPy.two **v0.2** (28.05): update of Menu with game and character creation
 * eggPy.three **v0.3** (04.06): small changes in Menu code, many changes in Game class (map as a graph, usage of Dijkstra algorithm, player and enemy movement on the map, basic next turn handling)
-* babyPy.four **v0.4** (upcoming): battleground, equipment, character card, basic economy, maybe some events on the map
+* babyPy.four **v0.4** (15.06): division of Menu class and files, character card prompt working, proper images of warriors on the battleground, character skills, new music
+* babyPy.five **v0.5** (upcoming): code cleaning, army card prompt, settings, battles, skills impact

 ---